-We are proud to announce the 15th annual anniversary observance of NATIONAL DRUG-FREE WORK WEEK, OCTOBER 16 - 22, 2023.
-This yearly public awareness campaign highlights the importance of a drug-free workplace and encourages workers with alcohol and drug problems to seek help.
+We are proud to announce the next annual anniversary observance of NATIONAL DRUG-FREE WORK WEEK, OCTOBER 12-16, 2026.
+This yearly public awareness campaign highlights the importance of a drug-free workplace and encourages workers with substance use disorders to seek help.

 History of National Drug-Free Work Week